HCT Calculator

 How to Calculate HCT

-Calculating your hematocrit requires two values from your blood test: the red blood cell percentage and the mean corpuscular volume (MCV).
+Calculating your hematocrit requires two values from your blood test: the red blood cell count and the mean corpuscular volume (MCV).

 The formula for calculating hematocrit is: